A couple of weeks ago I was in Ari, a trendy neighbourhood in central Bangkok.

 - Your biology and upbringing tells you what you are sexually attracted to.

-- This generates an incredible drive to get with that which you are attractive to.
+- This generates an incredible drive to get with that which you are attracted to.

 - Instead of wasting this drive through things like pornography or masturbation…